zhouyuanzxcv/FTR/readme.md

+This repository contains the code for a submitted paper for review.
 The code is in Matlab.
 First, install Matlab and open it.
-Then, change the current directory of Matlab to 'FTR-main', i.e., the folder containing the code ('run_algo.m' and all the subdirectories.)
+Then, change the current directory of Matlab to 'FTR-main', i.e., the folder containing the code ('run_algo.m' and all the subdirectories).

 # 1. Preprocessing